History of the St. Louis Cardinals (1990–present): Mediocre Years (1995–1999)

 One of Jocketty's first moves under new ownership was to hire La Russa away from the Oakland Athletics.
 La Russa became one of the most successful managers in history owing in part to his quality as a strategically brilliant and a tactical innovator, concocting "inventive bullpen matchups", and "creating the role of the one-inning closer [for] Dennis Eckersley", patterns that are an integral part of the current game.
 La Russa brought two of his most trusted coaches from Oakland, among others – pitching coach Dave Duncan and first base coach Dave McKay – both of whose coaching tenures in St. Louis coincided with La Russa's term.

 St. Louis won the NL Central the following season for their only division title of the decade.
+Veteran shortstop Ozzie Smith, who never got along with La Russa, announced that 1996 would be his last season.
 Besides the coaches, several former Athletics players followed La Russa to St. Louis, including Mark McGwire, Eckersley, McGee, and Todd Stottlemyre.
 McGwire, the record holder for home runs by a rookie with 49 in 1987, set the Cardinals' record for a one-month home run total with 15 in September 1997.
 In 1998, the Cardinals became the focus of the baseball world as McGwire broke the single-season home run record with 70.
 His epic pursuit of Roger Maris' record along with the Cubs' Sammy Sosa helped to reenergize baseball with fans following the 1994 strike.
 In 1999, McGwire followed up with 65 home runs and 147 RBIs, becoming the first Major League player to hit at least 50 home runs in four consecutive seasons.